pdxjohnny/smartplanter/README.md

 ## TODO

-- Calendar with days highlighted for projected watering of plant (in PlanterListel).
+- Calendar needs to predict from last watered day, now supplied by planter.
 - Push notifications (WebPush incompatibility with php 7.0 only compatible with 7.1 and above, fork and fix)
-- Offline compatibility
+- Offline compatibility (All libs use fetch and the mixed content hack doesn't work with that)
 - UX Improvements, notification of planter received changes